Day 15: OMG, Barack Obama is coming over because he knows you make awesome vegan food! What are you going to make?

 - 1/4 cup shredded vegan cheese

 Add a little oil or vegan butter to a nonstick pan and heat it on medium.
 Add the onions and a pinch each of sugar, salt, and baking soda.
 Turn the heat to low and caramelize the onions, stirring them occasionally to prevent burning.
-They should cook for about 20 minutes.
+They should cook for about 30 minutes.
+You want them mushy, but still holding their shape a bit.

 Preheat the oven to 400˚ while the onions are on the stove.
 Prepare an 8” cake tin by oiling it liberally.